Education

 Students reported reading the infographic syllabus more completely, feeling less anxious about the course and more comfortable with its requirements due to the syllabus style.
 Recommendations for creating an engaging infographic-style visual syllabus are shared.”

-We’ve had the pleasure of talking with three wonderful teachers – Heather Anderson, Andrea Zapor, and Katherine Maloney.
+We’ve enjoyed talking with three wonderful teachers–—Heather Anderson, Andrea Zapor, and Katherine Maloney.
 They use Piktochart for Education to create beautiful infographic syllabuses that impact and engage their students.

 Designing a visual syllabus with teacher Heather Anderson

-Heather Anderson is an 8th grade English teacher from Oklahoma.
-She uses technology in the classroom on a daily basis – besides creating infographics, she built a fantastic site using Google Sites so her students could reach out to her, find course content, or solve problems.
+Heather Anderson, an 8th-grade English veteran teacher from Oklahoma, uses technology in the classroom on a daily basis.
+Besides creating infographics, she built a fantastic academic website so her students could access her course content online.

-We were super impressed with her, so we asked her about her top tips for creating an infographic syllabus for her students.
+We asked Heather for her top tips on creating an engaging visual syllabus for faculty and students alike.
 Here’s her advice:

 Tip #1: Break up your syllabus into digestible bites

-In the past, my students have always received my four-page-long Word document syllabus with wide eyes.
+In the past, my school students have always received my four-page-long Word document syllabus with wide eyes.

 Words, words, words, as far as the eye could see.
-So much information, so little time.
 What did they end up doing with it?
-Inevitably, it ended up unread in my trash can.
+Inevitably, it ended up unread.

-With Piktochart, you can create a visual representation of classroom information your students will actually want to read.
+With Piktochart, you can create a visual representation of course and classroom information your students will actually want to read.

 Start by breaking up your syllabus into digestible bites.
 Think about what the students absolutely have to know about your class.

-Tip #2: Focus on the questions students will have about your class
+Tip #2: Focus on the questions students will ask

 On the first day of school, students are full of questions.
-Can I chew gum?
 What do I do if I have to go to the bathroom?
 Is a pen okay?
+Are cell phones allowed?

-Try to anticipate these questions and include the answers in your visual syllabus.
-Students will be able to revisit your syllabus if they forget a procedure in weeks to come (mine always forget how to turn in late work).
+Try to anticipate these questions with answers in your visual syllabus document.
+Students can revisit your syllabus if they forget a procedure in weeks to come.

-Tip #3: Use a cohesive, clean, unified color scheme/theme.
-Keep it classy (pun intended).
+Tip #3: Use a unified color scheme/theme.
+Keep it classy (pun intended)

 Your wording should be easy to see and visually pleasing.
-Stick to a few colors that complement each other and use similar shapes throughout your visual syllabus to give it an organized, unified look.
+Stick to a few colors that complement each other, and use similar shapes throughout your visual syllabus.

 Your visual syllabus should be like your classroom rules & procedures: easy to follow and easy to understand.
-Try to group similar information into one block.
 For example, combine information about assessment and grading.

-Create a QR code and paste it into your infographic syllabus rather than making it too text-heavy.
+If you have a website, create a QR code and paste it into your infographic syllabus to include links and additional communication resources rather than making the format too text-heavy.

-I utilize QR codes frequently in my class, so including one in my visual syllabus helps students figure out how to read them independently without having to take up class time.
+I utilize QR codes frequently in my class, so including one in my visual syllabus helps students access them independently without taking up class time.

 Tip #6: Keep your words short and to the point

-As teachers, it’s easy to be long-winded about how amazing your class is or to go in-depth about your class procedures.
+As teachers, it’s easy to be long-winded about how amazing your class is or to go in-depth about your class procedures and grading policy.

 Out with the old, in with the new by teacher Katherine Maloney

-Katherine Maloney has been teaching International Baccalaureate English and Theory of Knowledge for the past 15 years.
+Katherine Maloney has taught International Baccalaureate English and Theory of Knowledge for the past 15 years.

 She describes herself as a ‘mother, international educator, doctoral candidate, thinker, reader, blogger, art lover, traveler’ – and she blogs at Katscan, her personal blog on teaching, classroom tactics, and using technology to enhance learning.